NSO-developer/NSO-developer/README.md

 1. Create your own private repository on github.com
 1. Make sure your project fulfills all the criteria listed below (under “Requirements on your project”).
 1. Send an email to the NSO Developer librarians with a link to your repository (nso-developer@cisco.com).
-1. You will be asked to add one of the NSO Developer librarians as a collaborator, that person will then MOVE YOUR REPOSITORY to the [NSO Developer GitHub](https://github.com/NSO-developer).
+1. You will be added as an outside collaborator to a new repository on the [NSO Developer GitHub](https://github.com/NSO-developer) and will be asked to contribute your code there.

 [Read more about the implications here](https://help.github.com/enterprise/2.6/user/articles/about-repository-transfers/).

 That’s it!
-When the move is done, your repository is now part of the NSO developer space.
+When the move is done, your repository is now part of the NSO developer.
 Keep hacking on your project, you will still have owner privileges, and as such you can decide to give others write access for example.

 Users of your repository can use Issues to report bugs and suggest new features, and Pull Requests to contribute code.